pavanmadrid88/twitch-ui-test-automation/readme.md

 ```bash
 pytest -n auto --html=artifcats/report.html --self-contained-html
 ```
+- The framework supports runtime configuration through pytest command-line options.
+- By default, tests run using the **Google Pixel 5 mobile emulator** on Google Chrome.
+- You can override this by passing a different device name through the --device argument, for example: pytest --device="iPhone 12"
+- Tests run in headed mode (visible browser window) by default.
+Use --headless if you would like to run tests in headless mode.
-- -n auto → Runs tests in parallel using all available CPU cores (via pytest-xdist).
+- **-n auto** → Runs tests in parallel using all available CPU cores (via pytest-xdist).
-- --html=artifacts/report.html → Generates an HTML test report named report.html under artifacts directory.
+- **--html=artifacts/report.html** → Generates an HTML test report named report.html under artifacts directory.
-- --self-contained-html → Embeds all CSS and JS into the report so it’s fully standalone
+- **--self-contained-html** → Embeds all CSS and JS into the report so it’s fully standalone
 - If you don’t specify any arguments when running pytest, the default options defined in the pytest.ini file will be used.

 ### 4. Generate HTML report